 There are two ways:

-•Manually edit a text file of the cam-coordinates - which can be difficult, but possible.
+•Manually edit the text file of the cam-coordinates before you import them into SolidWorks as a Curve feature.
+It is difficult, but possible.

 Linearize the Independent Input to the Cam.